-Source Notes (Related legislative provisions/Ex Mem references/other sources where particularly applicable) (iii) complaints; (iv) pre-screening requests by a CP; and (v) monitoring and auditing of CPs in accordance with Part IIIA, the Regulations and this CR code.
+Source Notes (Related legislative provisions/Ex Mem references/other sources where particularly applicable) CR code (iii) complaints; (iv) pre-screening requests by a CP; and (v) monitoring and auditing of CPs in accordance with Part IIIA, the Regulations and this CR code.
 22.3 Records must be retained for a minimum period of 5 years from the date on which the record is made unless, in the case of a CRB, the record includes information that the CRB is required by Part IIIA, the Regulations or the CR code to destroy at the end of the applicable retention period, in which case the record must be retained for the duration of that retention period only.
 Privacy Act Part IIIA Provisions Sec 20N and 20Q.
 23. Credit reporting system integrity Part IIIA includes measures to facilitate credit reporting system integrity including an obligation on CRBs to ensure that regular audits are conducted by an independent person to determine whether CPs are complying with aspects of their contractual obligations to the CRB.
 Code Obligations Sec 20N and 20Q.
 Explanatory Memorandum p.30 and p.145 23.1 To ensure that CRBs are able to tailor the frequency and extent of the audits required by sections 20N and 20Q to the CPs that present the greatest risk of non-compliance, a CRB must establish a documented, risk based program to monitor CPs' compliance with their obligations under Part IIIA, incorporated in their agreements with the CRB, to ensure: (a) that credit information that the CP discloses to the CRB is accurate, up-to-date and complete; (b) that credit reporting information that the CRB discloses to the CP is protected by the CP from misuse, interference and loss and from unauthorised access, modification or disclosure; and (c) that the CP takes the steps in relation to requests to correct credit-related personal information required by Part IIIA, the Regulations and this CR code.
-23.2 The risk based program established by a CRB for the purposes of paragraph 23.1 must:
+23.2 The risk based program established by a CRB for the purposes of paragraph 23.1 must; Sec 20N and 20Q 23.2 The risk based program established by a CRB for the purposes of paragraph 23.1 must: